JohnHKoh/MelonYTMPlaylist/README.md

 # Melon Chart to YouTube Music Playlist Auto-Generator
-This project aims to automatically update YouTube Music playlists with the top 100 songs from the daily domestic Melon chart (멜론 일간차트 - 국내종합).
+This project aims to automatically update YouTube Music playlists with the top 100 songs from the daily or weekly domestic Melon chart (멜론 일간차트 - 국내종합).

 https://www.melon.com/chart/day/index.htm?classCd=DM0000